educarxx17/TestersNotes/Git/GitNotes.md

 #### push your rebased branch up to your remote
 git push origin SS-123 -f
 #### create a new local branch based on an existing remote branch
-git checkout -b SS-123 origin/SS-123Sample git workflow - QAMost other tasks will be performed directly via the github interface
+git checkout -b SS-123 origin/SS-123
+Sample git workflow - QAMost other tasks will be performed directly via the github interface